fan2/mkdocs/docs/blog/posts/python/basic/python-argparse.md

 **Optional** arguments are not mandatory, and when they are used they can modify the behavior of the command at runtime.
 In the `cp` example, an optional argument is, for example, the `-R` flag, which makes the command copy directories recursively.

-Syntactically, the difference between positional and optional arguments is that optional arguments start with `-` or `--`, while positional arguments don’t.
+Syntactically, the difference between positional and optional arguments is that optional arguments start with `-` or `--`, while positional arguments don't.

 To add an optional argument, you just need to call `.add_argument()` again and name the new argument with a starting `-`.